-In this unit students explore how the musculoskeletal and cardiorespiratory systems work together to produce movement.
-Through students practical activities explore the relationships between the body systems and physical activity, sport and exercise, and how the systems adapt and adjust to the demands of the activity.
-Students investigate the acute responses of our body systems in response to exercise.
+unit students explore the musculoskeletal and cardiorespiratory systems work together to produce movement.
+Through practical activities students explore relationships between the body systems and physical activity, sport and exercise, and how the systems adapt and adjust to the demands of the activity.
+Students investigate the role and function of the main structures in each system and how they respond to physical activity, sport and exercise.
+They explore how the capacity and functioning of each system acts as an enabler or barrier to movement and participation in physical activity.